mahmoud/lithoxyl/docs/overview.rst

 While totally pluggable and overridable, the Sensible suite ships with types for each of these::

-  from lithoxyl import SensibleFilter, SensibleFormatter, StreamEmitter, SensibleSink
+  from lithoxyl import (SensibleFilter,
+                        SensibleFormatter,
+                        StreamEmitter,
+                        SensibleSink)

   # Create a filter that controls output verbosity
-  fltr = SensibleFilter(success='critical', failure='info', exception='debug')
+  fltr = SensibleFilter(success='critical',
+                        failure='info',
+                        exception='debug')

-  # Create a simple formatter with just the time since startup/import and message.
+  # Create a simple formatter with just two bits of info:
+  # The time since startup/import and end event message.
-  # These are built-in "fields", and the syntax is new-style string formatting syntax.
+  # These are just two of the built-in "fields",
+  # and the syntax is new-style string formatting syntax.
   fmtr = SensibleFormatter('+{import_delta_s} - {end_message}')

   # Create an emitter to write to stderr. 'stdout' and open file objects